-- Other government agencies such as the Ministry of Education, which is responsible for school-related travel - Residential care facilities, such as rest homes, which are responsible through subsidies for health and related service travel requirements.
+- > Other government agencies such as the Ministry of Education, which is responsible for school-related travel - > Residential care facilities, such as rest homes, which are responsible through subsidies for health and related service travel requirements.

 The Total Mobility scheme is available wherever in the region that taxi services operate (see table in Appendix 1).
 Providers are contracted to provide services during the hours when public transport is available in an area, but this is subject to the number of vehicles available and driving-hour regulations.
-Public transport services generally operate within the hours of 6.00am and 10.00pm, and detailed information about the hours of services in particular areas is available in Appendix 1.
-Total Mobility services are most available in highly populated urban areas where the demand is high, and in practice operators may also provide services at times when public transport is not available.
+Public transport services generally operate within the hours of 6am and 10pm, and detailed information about the hours of service in particular areas is available in Appendix 1.
+Total Mobility services are most available in highly populated urban areas where the demand is high and in practice operators may also provide services at times when public transport is not available.
 As the availability and service hours of public transport are variable in different areas, customers may need to confirm with operators the availability and hours of taxi services in their areas.

-Further information is available on the GWRC website, www.gw.govt.nz/total-mobility/ or by phoning Metlink 0800 801 700.
+Further information is available here: www.gw.govt.nz/total-mobility, or by calling Metlink 0800 801 700.